anubhavsrivastava/theanubhav.com/_posts/2019-06-10-up-your-js-sort-game.md

 -   compareFunction is optional.
 If not passed, JS default implementation for comparison is taken into consideration.

 -   The array is sorted in place.
-This implies that original array would change to sorted on.
+This implies that the original array would change to sorted on.
     Thus, sort() is "destructive" in nature.

 ### Understanding the `compareFunction`